jp-cranfield/mSOM/README.md

 Additional biological data (common metabolic pathways) was obtained (for Arabidopsis thaliana) from the BioCyC database using the PythonCyC package.

 A **Data** folder contains the required data files.
-Including the additional biological data if you don't want to install and run _Pathway Tools_ (part of the BioCyC server).
+Including the additional biological data if you don't want to install and run _Pathway-tools_ (part of the BioCyC server).

 ## Jupyter Notebooks
 The Conevntional Processing Workflow is implemented in _DataExploration.ipny_ and _Advanced KmeansAnalysis.ipny_